 We’re really proud to be able to introduce divers to the tiger sharks at Tiger Beach.
 It’s an amazing experience and definitely worth investing a few extra days to get the most of it.
 Since we offer day trips, we do get a lot of inquires asking about booking a single day of shark diving at Tiger Beach.
 Here’s a few thoughts on why you should consider spending a bit more time there.

 The pain in everyone’s trip!
-We have seen our share of travel delays, canceled flights, missed connections, and delayed baggage.
+And we have seen our share of travel delays, canceled flights, missed connections, and delayed baggage.
 Fortunately, Freeport is the second largest international airport in the Bahamas.
 It can accommodate larger commercial jets which does decrease the likelihood of significant delays.
 But it is certainly still a possibility.
 Not having an essential piece of gear or missing a flight all together could ruin the only dive day you have planned.

-Tiger Beach Diving:
+Tiger Beach Diving

 A lot of divers that visit Tiger Beach are hoping to get that perfect image to take back to their friends.
-From the GoPro to the biggest DSLR camera rig, it’s not always a sure thing that you system is going to dial itself in and give you that perfect shot right away.
+Whether you have a GoPro or the biggest DSLR camera rig, it’s not always a sure thing that you system is going to dial itself in and give you that perfect shot right away.
 Seasoned photographers are constantly adjusting their settings.
-You may have to work with the dive conditions to get great images.
+So, you may have to work with the dive conditions to get great images.
 Booking a multi-day trip to Tiger Beach also gives you the opportunity to experience the different dive sites.

-Tiger Beach Diving: Sharks
+Tiger Beach Diving – Sharks

 Let us know your thoughts in the comments below!